Welcome to Java world!

 Java Applications

-There are mainly 4 type of applications that can be created using java:-
+There are mainly 4 type of applications

 1) Standalone Application/Desktop Application